This game has unused graphics.

 Only a small portion of this string, "TOMO", remains in the Japanese version; oddly enough, the aforementioned anti-piracy routine actually checks for the presence of these unused characters.

-The Japanese version and US prototype start the player with four lives, whereas the European version offers eight lives instead.
-After the player scores 10,000 points, another life occurs at every subsequent 20,000 points rather than 25,000 points in the European version.
+The Japanese version and US prototype start the player with four lives, whereas the Nordic version offers eight lives instead.
+After the player scores 10,000 points, another life occurs at every subsequent 20,000 points rather than 25,000 points in the Nordic version.

-This bit of Japanese text on the title screen—the only Japanese text in the entire game—was translated, because English-speaking people have seizures when they see symbols they don't recognize.
+This bit of Japanese text on the title screen—the only Japanese text in the entire game—was translated.